lukaszgryglicki/calc-metric/README.md

 - `V3_CALC_PATH` - path to where `calcmetric` binary is, `./` if not specified.

 Example run:
+- Create your own `REPLICA.secret` - it is gitignored in the repo, you can yse `REPLICA.secret.example` file as a starting point.
 - `V3_CONN=[redacted] ./sync.sh` - this runs example sync, or: `` V3_CONN="`cat ./REPLICA.secret`" ./sync.sh ``.